chipsalliance/rocket-chip/groundtest/README.md

 ## Using TraceGenConfig

-The trace generator in groundtest (tracegen.scala) has the ability to generate random memory-subsystem traces, i.e. random sequences of memory requests, along with their responses.
+The trace generator in groundtest ([tracegen.scala](https://github.com/ucb-bar/groundtest/blob/master/src/main/scala/tracegen.scala)) has the ability to generate random memory-subsystem traces, i.e. random sequences of memory requests, along with their responses.
 The idea is that these traces can be validated by an external checker, such as [axe](https://github.com/CTSRD-CHERI/axe).

 Putting the generator and the checker together, we can automatically search for invalid traces, i.e. possible bugs in the memory subsystem.
 This is useful for intensive testing, but also debugging: it is possible to search for simple failing cases.

 ### Quick Reference

-The tracegen+check.sh script (included in rocket-chip/scripts) provides an automated way to run a number of randomized tests.
+The [tracegen+check.sh](https://github.com/ucb-bar/rocket-chip/blob/master/scripts/tracegen%2Bcheck.sh) script (included in rocket-chip/scripts) provides an automated way to run a number of randomized tests.
 The number of tests, initial seed, and other parameters can be set via environment variables or the command line, see the script for more details.

+The examples that follow assume that the rocket-chip/scripts directory is in your PATH and that rocket-chip is your current working directory.

 ```
-> cd emulator
 > make CONFIG=TraceGenConfig
-> ../scripts/tracegen+check.sh
+> tracegen+check.sh
 Testing against WMO model:

        0: .......... .......... .......... .......... ..........